aws-samples/aws-hpc-tutorials/content/05-batch-mnp-train-gpu/00-create-vpc-subnet.md

 In this step, you create the VPC, Private Subnet w/ NAT Gateway and a Public Subnet with the Internet Gateway (IGW).
 We will use the VPC wizard to set this up very quickly from the console.

+**Note: If you already have a VPC, Private Subnet w/ NAT Gateway and Public Subnet w/ IGW, please skip the step and proceed to the next step**

 #### Create VPC, Private and Public Subnet

 1. Log into your AWS Console